Controlling Markovianity with Chiral Giant Atoms

 Therefore, for $\varphi_c=\pi/2$, there exists an exact mapping between Eq.~\eqref{eq:interaction_collision} (generally non-Markovian) and Eq.~\eqref{eq:markovCM} (Markovian).
 Under this condition, the transformation does not alter the reduced dynamics of the system.
-This leads to the conclusion that the collision model describing a chiral giant atom with an arbitrary delay line between its legs becomes equivalent to a collision model where the atom interacts with the field at a single point with a rescaled coupling strength.
+Thus, the collision model describing a chiral giant atom with an arbitrary delay line between its legs becomes equivalent to a collision model where the atom interacts with the field at a single point with a rescaled coupling strength.
 Significantly, this implies that the reduced dynamics of the system is \textit{exactly} Markovian, even in the presence of any time delay.

-Finally, we note how the collision model picture provides a simple explanation of the chirality of the emission given by a complex coupling~\cite{RamosPRA2016}.
-In the case $\varphi_\T{WG}= \pi/2$ (necessary for maximal chiral emission) and in the negligible-time-delay limit $(\ell \sim 0)$, Eq.~\eqref{eq:interaction_collision} reduces to

-Hence, adjusting the complex phase $\varphi_c$ enables control over the chirality of the emission.
-Specifically, when $\varphi_c=\pi/2$, emission to the left-going modes is inhibited, in agreement with the results in Refs.~\cite{RamosPRA2016,JoshiPRX2023}.